Get Certified in Minutes

 What do I need to know about applying for my Medical Cannabis Card in South Dakota online?

-- Access a greater number of dispensaries, products, and money off sales tax.
+4. Receive your medical cannabis card and access a greater number of dispensaries, products, and money off sales tax.

 How old do I have to be to apply for a Medical Marijuana Card in South Dakota?